You’re entering into the first WTF discussions with your partner about divorce. I’m sorry.

 - Anger is part of the grieving and growth process.
 But anger should not be worked out in front of your kids.
 Do whatever you need to do, but keep the frustrations and conflicts with your ex, OUT OF THE KIDS LIVES.
 There is not one angry thing that is appropriate to say about your ex.
 Not one.
 Your kids are not your little confidants and they should not be included in your bitching sessions.
 And take care to notice when you are doing this over the phone, those little ears are *so tuned* to every nuance of what is going on, that your anger, even in another room on a phone call to a friend, should be considered risky.
 Grieve, get mad, get support, but don’t let off steam in front of your kids.

-7. Positive Divorce.
 If you stay on the positive divorce route, you will help your kids keep their positive opinions of both of you.
-You will give them healthy examples of how to cope with crisis and difficulty, that will provide a strong framework for them to grow with later in their own lives.
+You will give them healthy examples of how to cope with crises and difficulties, that will provide a strong framework for them to grow with later in their own lives.

 The second sentence works like magic.
 You still have loving kids between the two of you.
 Keep their loving attitudes in your hearts, and when you’re getting off track, focus on them and their needs.
 That’s what it’s all about.